Cath127/mp1-new-york/README.md

 ## User Experience (UX)
 ### Strategy
 The THRIFTY NYC Website is designed to be responsive and accessible on a range of devices.
-There is a different layout for the introduction part, useful websites and the gallery depending on what device you are using.
+There is a different layout for the introduction, useful websites and the gallery depending on what device you are using.
 It allows visitors to find out more about free and discounted activities in New York.

 * ### User Stories
   * #### First Time Visitor Goals